 The petitioner said she was married to the respondent on December 21th, 1881, and there were 10 children by the marriage.
 They lived at Tourere and Dannevirke.
 At Dannevirke the respondent started to drink, and used to knock her about.
 He also threatened their lives.
 For five or six years he was like that.
 Petitioner had to go into hospital, and when she came out respondent got notice to leave.
 Petitioner threatened to get a separation order, and the respondent then took out a prohibition order against himself.
 A little later petitioner left the respondent because she was afraid to live with him, and started a boarding-house at Gisborne.
 Respondent had brought in a gun, and fired it off in the yard to frighten her.
 He ‘had also sharpened knives over the bed’.
 Anabella Bell, who nursed some of the children, said the respondent never came home sober.
 He was a bad man — a cad.
 He was no fit husband for anybody.
 Effie Doris Saunders, daughter of the petitioner, said she had to go to work at thirteen.
 One Saturday night the respondent threatened to shoot the lot of them. and then fired the gun off in the yard to make out he had shot himself.
 When witness was in the hospital at Gisborne her mother wrote for money and the respondent replied “let the —— earn their own living.”
 About six years ago witness met her father, and asked him if he would not like to be back with her mother.
 Her father said:

-“No. 1 was never so well off in all my life.”
+“No I was never so well off in all my life.”
 A decree nisi was granted, to. be made absolute in three months, with cost against respondent on the lowest scale.

 The 1911 electoral rolls show Louisa as a married woman living at 60 Peel Street Gisborne.
 It would have been here that she had her boarding-house.
 In the same year at the age of 55 John was recorded on the electoral rolls along with Louisa as living at Woodstock, West Clive, Hawkes Bay.
-John was recorded as a Labourer.
+John was recorded as a labourer.
 It was around this time that they parted ways for the final time.

 In 1914 John was listed as living in the rural small township Waerenga -O-Kuri, East Cape, Gisborne.
-His occupation was given as a Shepherd.
+His occupation was given as a shepherd.
 This area was known for its farming of sheep.
 At this time John was considered to be quite older himself at 63 years.

 The same year that Louisa’s divorce came through from John she re-married at the age of 51.
 She was likely still sour on John as when she remarried she gave her surname as Hancock.
 She married Richard Henry Edward Stilwell known as Ted at Waipawa, Hawkes Bay, New Zealand.
-In 1919 Louisa and Richard Stillwell, a Ganger, were living in Ormondville.
+In 1919 Louisa and Richard Stillwell, a ganger, were living in Ormondville.
 Louisa would outlive Ted.

-Louisa remarried again in 1932 at the age of 68.
+Louisa married for the third and final time in 1932 at the age of 68.
 She married Richard Edward Alexander Lean, known as Dick.
 This time Louisa gave her name as Stillwell when she remarried.
 Louisa and Richard (Dick) Lean lived at 42 Barbour Street, Christchurch East in 1935.

 Press Newspaper, 2 November 1936 , Lean- On November 1st, at her residence, 45 Bury Street, Sumner, Louisa Jane, dearly beloved wife of Richard Lean.
 Aged 72 years.

-There is another John William Whitehead floating around NZ at the same time as our John so periodically it is easy to get them mixed but I’ve endeavoured to steer away from this.
+There is another John William Whitehead floating around NZ at the same time as our John (a baker) so periodically it is easy to get them mixed but I’ve endeavoured to steer away from this.